Yugoslav coup d'état: Responsibility for the coup

-There are contradictory claims as to who was the leader of the coup, coming from Simović, Mirković, and Živan Knežević.
+There are contradictory claims regarding who was the leader of the coup, coming from Simović, Mirković, and Živan Knežević.
 Mirković claimed sole credit immediately after the coup and stated on its tenth anniversary that: "Only after I had informed General [Simović] about my idea and he had accepted it did I make the decision to undertake the planned revolt.
 I made the decision myself, and I also carried out the whole organization.
 I made the decision as to when the revolt would take place."
 It is likely that he had been a planning a coup since 1937 when an Italo-Yugoslav pact was signed.
 King Peter later credited simply the "younger and middle ranks [of officers] of the Yugoslav army" for the coup in a speech on 17 December 1941.
 In 1951, Mirković stated that he had been considering a putsch since 1938, and had discussed the idea quite openly with a significant number of generals, including Milan Nedić.
 He went on to say that he had offered the lead role in the post-coup government to a number of prominent people, including: Milan Nedić; the governor of the Morava Banovina, Janićije Krasojević; the commander of the Royal Guard, General Aleksandar Stanković; General Bogoljub Ilić; and Simović.
 Nedić and Krasojević refused as they felt they could not take an active part due to their positions, Stanković promised not to use the Royal Guard against the people and to keep his knowledge of the plot secret, Ilić did not think he had the political influence to perform the role, and Simović agreed.

 Simović's response to Mirković's claims was published posthumously.
 Simović claimed that he "stood in the center of the whole undertaking" and "personally engaged his assistant Brigadier General Bora Mirković for the action".
 Tomasevich considers Mirković's account to be the more credible of the two, and points out it is corroborated from several sources, both Allied and Axis.
 The matter would play a role in the factionalism that would divide the soon-to-be Yugoslav government-in-exile during the war.